Lerg/extension-admob/README.md

 ## Project Settings

-> To use this extension, open `game.project` and add an entry into the `dependencies` property:  `https://github.com/Lerg/extension-admob/archive/master.zip`.
+To use this extension, open `game.project` and add an entry into the `dependencies` property:  `https://github.com/Lerg/extension-admob/archive/master.zip`.
 Multiple items can be separated by a space character.

->
+Then select `Project -> Fetch Libraries` to download the extension in your project.

-> Then select `Project -> Fetch Libraries` to download the extension in your project.
+For android builds to work, you must exclude Defold's Google Play Services jars, to do so open `game.project` and set `App Manifest` under `native_extension` to `/admob/ext.appmanifest`.

 ## Test Ads